asyncapi/website/content/blog/automated-releases.md

 ]
 ```

-Remember that functional automation should use a technical bot rather than a real user.
-GitHub Actions allow you to encrypt credentials to different systems on the repository level and referring them in actions looks as follows:
+Conveniently, functional automation uses a technical bot rather than a real user.
+GitHub actions allow you to encrypt the credentials of different systems at the repository level.
+Referring to them in actions looks as follows:

 ```yaml
 - name: Release to NPM and GitHub